MoarVM/MoarVM/README.markdown

 MoarVM is currently in development.
 It is capable of having much of the NQP test suite cross-compiled and run on it, but does not yet host NQP, nor Rakudo Perl 6.

+## Contributing

+Contributions by pull request are accepted.
+If you are interested in commit access so you can contribute more easily, drop by the #moarvm channel on freenode.org.